Sapphirine/Stock-Signal-Generation-Using-Real-Time-News-Analysis/Readme.txt

 FilterTweets.py  -- Filter only Tweets from selected Sources ; create new collection FilterAppleTweets

-ScoreTweets.py -- Creates a file Score.txt with fileds time and normalized score Plot.py -- Plot the out put
+ScoreTweets.py -- Creates a file Score.txt with fileds time and normalized score Plot.py -- Plot the output

 Job.sh